Audioguide

 Balancing the spontaneous and controlled, Dokoupil’s Soap-Bubbles underline the stable authority embedded in the palace’s regal art and architecture.
 Though their unpredictable forms challenge conventions of craft and authorship, the bubbles’ soft curves and gilded glamour mirror the rococo style of Carl Gustaf Pilo’s (1711–93) three royal portraits – installed in the ballroom for centuries.
 Whilst these paintings were designed to convey power sustained over generations, Dokoupil’s ephemeral Soap-Bubbles joyfully invite us to live in the moment.

 Overlooking the ocean in the tea pavilion, Bao’s sculptures conjure fantastical creatures from the aquatic world.
-Since graduating from the Royal College of Art in London (2023) Chinese artist Rong Bao has become known for her witty kinetic sculptures built from inflatable plastic and pvc.
+Since graduating from the Royal College of Art in London (2023) Chinese artist Rong Bao has become known for her witty kinetic sculptures built from inflatable plastic.
 Referencing childhood and games as well as fetish clothing and costume, her works capture the uncontrollable and absurd ingrained in daily life.
 Bao was shortlisted for New Contemporaries, London (2022) and included as one of the Top 10 emerging artists in China UCCA.

 Pernille With Madsen